-3.2 Declining natural resource base and overexploitation of resources types based on temperature and they are further divided into several sub groups and type groups leading to 202 forest types and sub types based on location specific climatic factor and plant species constitution.
+3.2 Declining natural resource base and over-exploitation of resources temperature.
+They are further divided into 202 sub-groups and type groups based on location specific climatic factors and plant species constitution.
 Forests face threats on account of diversion of forest land for agriculture, industry, human settlements, and other developmental projects.
 Construction of roads and canals, quarrying, shifting cultivation and encroachments are other threats.
-Degradation of forests results from illicit felling, excess removal of forest products, fodder, fuelwood, forest floor litter, overgazing and forest fires.
-As a result, some of the floristic and faunal components, including many keystone and endemic forest species are now left with a narrow eroding populations which need to be urgently conserved.
+Degradation of forests results from illicit felling, excess removal of forest products, fodder, fuel wood, forest floor litter, overgrazing and forest fires.
+As a result, some of the floristic and faunal components, including many keystone and endemic forest species are now left with narrow eroding populations which need to be urgently conserved.

 India is endowed with diverse forest types ranging from the tropical wet evergreen forests in North-East to the tropical thorn forests in the Central and Western India.
-The forests of the country can be divided into 5 major groups based on climatic factors.
-These major groups have been further divided into 16 forest
+The forests of the country can be classified into five major groups based on climatic factors.
+These major groups have been divided into 16 forest types based on

-Even though forestry is the second largest land use in India after agriculture, covering approximately 23.57 percent (recorded forest area) of the total geographical area, the contribution to the Gross Domestic Product from forestry and logging is minimal (it was barely 1.1 percent in 2001).
-An estimated 41 percent of the countryos forest cover has been degraded to some degree.
-As much as 78 percent of forest area is subject to heavy grazing and about 50 percent of the forest area is at risk from forest fires.
+Even though forestry is the second largest land use in India after agriculture, covering approximately 23.57 percent (recorded forest area) of the total geographical area, the contribution to the Gross Domestic Product from forestry is minimal (it was barely 1.1 percent in 2001).
+An estimated 41 percent of the country's forest cover has been degraded to some degree.
+As much as 78 percent of forest area is subject to heavy grazing and about 50 percent of the forest area is prone to forest fires.
 Domestic demand for timber and fuelwood is well above the sustainable level.

-The rich diversity of medicinal plants (over 6500 species) in the country needs conservation and sustainable utilization, as their habitats are either degraded or the species are being overexploited.
+The rich diversity of medicinal plants (over 6,500 species) in the country needs conservation and sustainable utilization, as their habitats are either degraded or the species are being over-exploited.
 In fact, nearly 90% of the medicinal plants in trade are harvested from the wild.
 The medicinal plants constitute critical resource for health care of rural communities and for the growth of Indian herbal industry.
-Currently Indiacs share in the Complementary Medicine related global market is only 0.3% and there exists immense scope for expanding its share in the 62 billion US\$ world market from the present level of Rs.
-5000 crore.
+Currently, India's share in the complementary medicine related global market is only 0.3% and there exists immense scope for expanding its share in the 62 billion US\$ world market from the present level of Rs.
+5,000 crores (approximately 1.2 billion US\$).
 But, it is a sad reflection that while it has the knowledge, skills and resources, India has not yet seized opportunities in the global market.
 Even its 0.3% share is largely (70%) through export of raw materials and only in a limited way (30%) through value addition and sale of finished products.
-Indian exports are thus guided by what may be termed as a tradercs vision rather than by a knowledge-products vision.
+Indian exports are thus guided by what may be termed as a trader's vision rather than by a knowledge-products vision.

-The Ministry of Environment & Forests has mooted a Multi-Stakeholder Partnership (MSP) framework involving the three partners, namely, the land owning agency/ Forest Department, the local village community and the sponsor, for forestation on degraded forest lands and other lands, as one of the measures to achieve the National Forest Policy goal of one-third forest and tree cover in the country.
+The MoEF has mooted a Multi-Stakeholder Partnership (MSP) framework involving the three partners, namely, the land owning agency/ forest department, the local village community and the sponsor, for afforestation on degraded forest lands and other lands, as one of the measures to achieve the National Forest Policy goal of one-third forest and tree cover in the country.